MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-pick-items-with-inventory-picks.md

 4. Choose the **OK** button.
 The specified inventory picks are created.

 > [!NOTE]
 > If picking and shipping sales line quantities that are assembled to the order you should follow certain rules when creating the inventory pick lines.
-For more information, see the “Handling Assemble-to-Order Items in Inventory Picks” section.
+For more information, see the [Handling Assemble-to-Order Items with Inventory Picks](#handling-assemble-to-order-items-with-inventory-picks) section.
 >
 > In basic warehouse configurations, items that are assembled to sales orders are picked from the related sales order, as explained in this topic.
-For more information, see “Handling Assemble-to-Order Items in Inventory Picks” in Inventory Pick.
+For more information, see the [Handling Assemble-to-Order Items with Inventory Picks](#handling-assemble-to-order-items-with-inventory-picks) section.

 ## To record the inventory picks
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Inventory Pick**, and then choose the related link.